chainstacklabs/starknet-cairo-odyssey/Article-2.md

 That covers some of the basics so, let's check basic example of a contract that allows users to open an account and deposit funds.

-## Front end and dApps
+## Javascript libraries

-When it comes to interact with StarkNet from a web 3 app, there are two main options:
+When it comes to interact with StarkNet from a web 3 app, there are two main options: starknet.js and @argent/get-starknet

-- starknet.js
-- @argent/get-starknet

-The first one is a standalone Javascript library while the second one is a light wrapper that makes it easier to interact with the wallet, although it uses the same API to interact with contracts.
+The first one is a standalone Javascript library that you can use in both front and back end applications.
+You can find the [API documentation here](https://www.starknetjs.com/docs/API/).
+The second one is a light wrapper that makes it easier to interact with the wallet, although it uses the same API to interact with contracts.

-The `@argent/get-starknet` makes it super simple to connect a wallet and, y default, includes a pop-up that allows users to use both ArgentX or Braavos wallets.
+The `@argent/get-starknet` makes it super simple to connect a wallet and, by default, includes a pop-up that allows users to use both ArgentX or Braavos wallets.
 Here's a quick code snippet that shows how to connect your wallet:

 ```js
 import { connect } from '@argent/get-starknet'